Khalid bin Mahfouz

-After the September 11 attacks on New York and Washington, in which 15 of the 19 hijackers were Saudis, considerable suspicion fell on Saudi financiers and charities as sources of financing for terrorism and Khalid Bin Mahfouz faced accusations in books, newspapers and magazines that he and his family had funneled money to Al Qaeda.
+After the September 11 attacks on New York and Washington, in which 15 of the 19 hijackers were Saudis, considerable suspicion fell on Saudi financiers and charities as sources of financing for terrorism, and Khalid Bin Mahfouz faced accusations in books, newspapers and magazines that he and his family had funneled money to Al Qaeda.

 Biography

-Khalid bin Mahfouz was the second eldest son of Salem Ahmed bin Mahfouz, a Saudi who rose from being an illiterate moneychanger to the founder of the first bank in his country, the National Commercial Bank of Saudi Arabia (NCB).
+Khalid bin Mahfouz was the second eldest son of Salem Ahmed bin Mahfouz, a Saudi who rose from being an illiterate money-changer to the founder of the first bank in his country, the National Commercial Bank of Saudi Arabia (NCB).
 Salem Ahmed then became the personal banker of the Saudi royal family.
 He handed management of NCB, the largest bank in the country, to Khalid sometime in the 1980s.

 In the 1970s Khalid bin Mahfouz bought and lived in a $3.5 million chateaux-style house, later named "Versailles," in the River Oaks area of Houston.
-He also bought a four thousand acre (16 km²) ranch along the Trinity River in Liberty County, Texas, near the ranch of James Bath.
+He also bought forty four thousand acre (16 km2) ranch along the Trinity River in Liberty County, Texas, near the ranch of James Bath.
 Another of his estates, resting on 121 acres, was reportedly put up for sale at auction on April 11, 2013 with a guide price of 2.4 million euro.

 In 1990 Khalid bin Mahfouz acquired Irish citizenship through inward-investment procedures.

 Bin Mahfouz was married with three children.
-His personal net worth was $3.2 billion in 2006, making him one of the richest people in the world at the time; his family fortune was estimated to have been worth over $4 billion.
+His personal net worth was $3.2 billion in 2006, making him one of the richest people in the world at the time; his family fortune were estimated to have been worth over $4 billion.

 Controversies and allegations

 Alleged brother-in-law of Osama bin Laden

 This allegation came from high-profile people, book authors and well respected newspapers in the US and Europe such as The Wall Street Journal and The Washington Post.
 All turned out to be based on false information.
-For example, James Woolsey, former Director of CIA, testified to a congressional subcommittee that Khalid Bin Mahfouz was a brother-in-law of Osama Bin Laden.
+For example, James Woolsey, former Director of CIA, testified to a congressional subcommittee that Khalid Bin Mahfouz was a brother-in-law of Osama bin Laden.
 He later on told Los Angeles Times 'I don't know what to say other than there was some confusion, but I never meant to refer to Bin Mahfouz's sister'.